SAP/curated-resources-for-domain-driven-design/knowledgebase/concepts/tactical-concepts/aggregate.md

 - [Codewrinkles: Aggregate Modeling With THESE 3 Steps](https://www.youtube.com/watch?v=E2ctgrKhqBw)
 - [Amichai Mantinband: Aggregates, Entities & Value Objects](https://www.youtube.com/watch?v=UEtmOW8uZZY)
 - [Milan Jovanović: Aggregate Root Design 101 | DDD, Clean Architecture, .NET 6](https://www.youtube.com/watch?v=0D3EB2jvQ44)

-By thoroughly understanding and applying the principles of aggregates in Domain-Driven Design, developers and managers can build systems that are not only technically robust but also closely aligned with business goals and requirements.
-This alignment ensures that the software not only meets current needs but is also adaptable to future changes and scaling demands.